Ryuichi-Student/Copilot-For-Business/README.md

 Use pipreqs --force ./ to generate requirements.txt after new install.

-Use streamlit run frontend/Welcome.py to run the app or streamlit run frontend/development.py for testing.
+Use streamlit run src/frontend/Welcome.py to run the app or streamlit run src/frontend/development.py for testing.

 To test we need to run tox:
-  First run: install all requirements_dev and requirements (pip install -r __name__) Then run: pytest or tox from root directory
+First run: install all requirements_dev and requirements (pip install -r **name**) Then run: pytest or tox from root directory

 Testing convention:
 All under test directory
 Add appropriate tests before every push